vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 sthāneśvaram iti khyātam. tena lokes.u tris.v api k 20 k

-34 The pedigree constructed by Bān. a not only links the Vātsyāyanas to the collateral Bhārgava branch of Dadhīca, it seems also to have a geo-political dimension in that it connects two regions: the one along the Sarasvatī and the one along the Son ´ . a River.
+34 The pedigree constructed by Bāṇa not only links the Vātsyāyanas to the collateral Bhārgava branch of Dadhīca, it seems also to have a geo-political dimension in that it connects two regions: the one along the Sarasvatī and the one along the Son ´ . a River.
 The Pus.yabh¯utis belonged to the former area, the Maukharis to the latter.
-Bān. a’s hero Hars.a united both regions within his kingdom.
+Bāṇa’s hero Hars.a united both regions within his kingdom.
 Cf. HC* 4 (p.
 244), where the wise brahmin Gambhīra says to Hars.a’s brother-in-law Grahavarman, when the latter is about to enter the house of his bride Rājyaśrī:

-tāta, tvām. prāpya cirāt khalu rājyaśriyā ghat.itau tejomayau sakalajagadgīyamāna budhakarn. ānandakārigun. agan. au somas¯uryavam. śāv iva pus.yabh¯utimukharavam. śau |
+tāta, tvām. prāpya cirāt khalu rājyaśriyā ghat.itau tejomayau sakalajagadgīyamāna budhakarn. ānandakāriguṇagaṇau somas¯uryavam. śāv iva pus.yabh¯utimukharavam. śau |

-27 / Thanesar, the Pāśupata Order and the Skandapurān. a 537
+27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 537

 The Skandapuran¯ .a reaches Nepal

 It has been argued by Yokochi in the Introduction to SP III, taken up in Bakker 2014, 137 f., that a major new redaction of our text, the ancestor of the RA recension, came into being in the ninth century.
 35

-It is likely that before this major new redaction took place the Skanda purān. a had reached Nepal, where it became our S recension.
-This so-called S or ‘Nepalese recension’ has a few particularities of its own.
-The end of chapter 167 in this recension features two remarkable passages in what is in all probability an accretion to the original text (SPS 167.163–187), two passages that may betray the background against which this recension S came into being: in one it is said that there are eight places in the country of Magadhā where Lagud.īśvara (Lakulīśa) roamed about together with his pupils (cf. below, p.
+It is likely that before this major new redaction took place the Skanda purāṇa had reached Nepal, where it became our S recensioṇThis so-called S or ‘Nepalese recension’ has a few particularities of its owṇThe end of chapter 167 in this recension features two remarkable passages in what is in all probability an accretion to the original text (SPS 167.163–187), two passages that may betray the background against which this recension S came into being: in one it is said that there are eight places in the country of Magadhā where Lagud.īśvara (Lakulīśa) roamed about together with his pupils (cf. below, p.
 564), and in the other, at the end of this interpolation, Paśupati in Nepāla is mentioned together with another sanctuary called Naikatuṅgādhipeśvara, which calls forth associations with the king of Nepal, the lord supreme of many mountain peaks/thrones.
 36 Could it be that there is a nexus that links both additions to the original text?

 It has been argued by Yokochi that this interpolation in what would even tually develop into our ‘Nepalese recension’ was made ‘in an early text of the S recension in northeastern India before it bifurcated and came to be transmitted to Nepal’.
 37 Since the earliest transmission to Nepal relates to an ancestor of our ms S1, this transmission must, according to Yokochi’s theory, have taken place before ad 700.
 38